Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Departments may resist changes to familiar systems.

-Users often perceive rationalization as a threat to stability.
+Users often perceive rationalization as a threat to stability and continuity.

 Dependency Risk